Twitter Safety Factsheet

 When using Twitter on a desktop computer or laptop, you need to click on your profile picture on the upper right and then click 'Setting and Privacy' from the drop down menu.
 Next you can click 'Muted words' on left menu bar.
 Then you can type in any phrase or word you would like and tweets containing those words or phrases will not appear in your timeline or mentions.

 For Mobile Users

-On the Twitter mobile app, simply go into your notifications feed.
-Click on the gear icon in the upper left, and select 'muted words'.
-From there you can add whichever words or phrases you would like.
+On the Twitter mobile app, simply go Settings and Privacy.
+Click Privacy and Safety and scroll down to Muted Words.
+From there you can add whichever words or phrases you like.